cmkobel/AiB/README.md

-# AiB
+# AiB - Algorithms in Bioinformatics
-Following the course at BiRC in the fall 2018
+Various core algorithms used in bioinformatics.
+For the sake of implementation.